No Hockey Night in Canada, there was no CBC

 In terms of casualties, Historian Michael Clodfelter estimates that 2,200 to 3,700 Americans were killed in action, while 1,160 to 1,900 British suffered the same fate.
 In total, 15,000 Americans and 10,000 British are thought to have died from all causes.
 Most Canadian militia and Native losses went unrecorded, fairly important when some of the most important battles of the war were fought by the Natives.
 No compensation was paid by either side for damages, though the British did pay $1,204,960 in damages to Washington to reimburse the slave-owners whose slaves defected to the British side or escaped in the confusion of the war.

-Today the war is largely forgotten due to its lacklustre outcome; other than being the source of the American national anthem, "The Star-Spangled Banner," the war is barely remembered there.
+Today the war is largely forgotten due to its lacklustre outcome; other than being the source of the American national anthem, "The Star-Spangled Banner," the war is barely remembered there, except by the Navy, which has over the years named dozens of ships and buildings after the war's naval battles, ships, and heroes;note and even maintains a ship that actually fought in the conflict in commission, USS Constitution.
 In Canada, however, it was a defining event that fostered a quiet determination to remain British and distinct from the United States.
-After the creation of the Canadian nation, the outcome of the war became a point of national pride where the seeds of Canada's creation were planted.
+After the creation of the Canadian nation, the victorious outcome (All the Canadian colonies wanted was to defend their lands, and that war aim was achieved, which is close enough to victory for them) of the war became a point of national pride where the seeds of Canada's creation were planted.
 In Britain, of course, only historians remember it.
 That and people who watched Hornblower.
-As for the actual outcome of the war, the only clear losers were the Native American tibes, whose last best attempt at uniting in the face of expansionism had failed.
+As for the actual outcome of the war, the only clear losers were the Native American tribes, whose last best attempt at uniting in the face of expansionism had failed.
 Their populations devastated and displaced by the war, they were no longer able to form a serious check to the western expansion of the United States.
 The United States also secured New Orleans right at the last second—if the war had dragged on another few months and the Cabinet had deemed it worthwhile to take New Orleans back, the relatively small and over-stretched US Army would not have been able to defend the town.
 As it was, they were very fortunate to capture it when they did, as it meant that there would be no foreign checks to American expansion through the Midwest, either.

 Bernard Cornwell, author of the Sharpe series, summed up the war very well: "What was to be expected in each theatre was inverted, with the exception of the major battles: The British inflicted a string of defeats on the numerically superior American Army, but lost the Battles of New Orleans and Plattsburgh.
 The US Navy inflicted a series of defeats on the far more powerful Royal Navy, but failed to prevent them raiding the Chesapeake and burning Washington."